deathtothecorporation/plunder-docs/sire/intro.md

 ;; Think of {curly braces} as you would "double quotes", as far as the ;; REPL is concerned.
 ```

+If this nat/string stuff is driving you crazy, the full explanation is [here](/deeper/nat-representations.md).

 ### Bar - byte-array, and Strings